Abstracts of Selected Publications

 modalities.
 Empirical evidence of effectiveness specific to statistics

-education is starting to emerge for some of these modalities – namely,
+education is starting to emerge for some of these modalities – namely, humor,

-intentional teaching tool, the authors offer practical implementation tips.
+teaching tool, the authors offer practical implementation tips.

 Kosheleva, Olga; Lesser, Lawrence; Munter,